trendmicro/tm-v1-fs-java-sdk/README.md

 ### `AMaasException`

 The AMaasException class is the AMaaS SDK exception class.
+Every checked error the SDK raises — whether detected locally or relayed from the gRPC server — is thrown as an `AMaasException` carrying an `AMaasErrorCode`.
+See [Error Handling](#error-handling) below for the full reference of what callers actually receive.

 ```java
 public final class AMaasException extends Exception {